mondwan/py-tb_attack_list/README.md

 NOTE1: Each of the combination of troops is treated as one special type

+* By troop's type and position

+Mixed version with above 2 filtering algorithms

 * By error

 Targets with errors like getting locked will be deleted